fbpx

 Understanding the value of your property is crucial when it comes to selling it quickly.
 There are several ways to determine your house’s worth:

 The market value of your home is its estimated worth based on current market conditions, recent sales, and other factors.
 Online tools like Zillow or Redfin can provide an estimate of your property’s value.
-For instance, Zillow’s Zestimate tool has a median error rate of 1.9% for on-market homes.
+For instance, Zillow’s Zestimate tool has a median error rate of 2.4% for on-market home sales, 7.49% for off-market sales.

 Another way to assess your home’s worth is by comparing it to similar properties in your area that have sold recently.
-A study by the National Association of Realtors found that 53% of buyers used comparable sales to determine the offer they made on a home.
+A study by the National Association of Realtors found that 50% of FSBO (for sale by owner) sellers used comps to determine the price of their home.

 When determining the market value of your house, comparing it against similar homes in your area is a crucial step.
 Here are detailed instructions on how to make an accurate comparison:

-• Location: Choose homes within the same neighborhood or within a few miles of your property.
+• Property location: Choose homes in the same neighborhood as your property, or those in the same school district but within a few miles of your property.

 • Age: Select homes built around the same time as your house.

-• Size: Compare homes with similar square footage, number of bedrooms, and bathrooms.
+• Size: Compare homes with similar floor plans, square footage, number of bedrooms, and bathrooms.

-• Architectural style: Pick homes with a similar architectural style or design.
+• Architectural details: Pick houses for sale with similar architectural features or designs.

 • Lot size: Compare properties with a similar lot size.

-• Real estate websites: Platforms like Zillow, Trulia, and Redfin provide information on recently sold homes, including their sale prices.
+• Real estate websites: Platforms like Zillow, Trulia, and Redfin provide information on similar property types, including their sale prices.

 • Local property records: Visit your local county assessor’s office or their website to access public records of property sales.